jay-johnson/docker-django-nginx-slack-sphinx/nginx/README.rst

 ==================================
-Docker + Nginx for SSL and Non-SSL
+Docker + nginx for SSL and Non-SSL
 ==================================

 This is a repository_ for hosting a configurable docker + nginx container running on CentOS 7.
 I use this container for hosting HTTP traffic and static files for the Django server.